David Clark, Baron Clark of Windermere

-David George Clark, Baron Clark of Windermere PC DL (born 19 October 1939) is a British Labour Party politician, former cabinet minister and author.
+David George Clark, Baron Clark of Windermere (born 19 October 1939) is a British Labour Party politician, former cabinet minister and author.

 Education and early career

 Clark was born in Castle Douglas, Scotland.
 He attended Bowness Elementary School and Windermere Grammar School in Cumbria.
 After leaving school, he worked as a forester and then as a laboratory assistant in a textile mill before becoming a student teacher in 1959.

 Clark attended the University of Manchester as a mature student from 1960, gaining a BA in Economics, then later an M.Sc.
 He was President of the Students' Union.
 In 1978, he gained a PhD from the University of Sheffield.

 He was a lecturer in Government and Administration at the University of Salford from 1965 to 1970 and a tutor at University of Manchester from 1967 to 1970.

 Parliament

 Clark joined the Labour Party in 1959 and the Co-operative Party two years later.
 He stood unsuccessfully for Manchester Withington at the 1966 General Election, being defeated by the incumbent Conservative, Sir Robert Cary.

 He was first elected as a member of parliament (MP) for Colne Valley which he represented from 1970 to 1974.
 After losing in the February 1974 general election, he became a senior lecturer in Politics at Huddersfield Polytechnic (now the University of Huddersfield) until 1979 when he returned to the House of Commons as Member of Parliament for South Shields in Tyne and Wear which he held until he stood down at the 2001 general election.